Smeallio/alex-smeall-brainstation-capstone/README.md

 - A homepage with some nice graphics, a summary of recent games, upcoming games and a feed of recent announcements.
 - A teams page for each team that shows off the roster of each team including names, positions, numbers and stats.
 It will also include a table summarizing previous game results as well as the upcoming schedule.
-- Certain logged in members will have the ability to add players to teams and add games results to populate the pages above.
+- League managers will get logins that provide the ability to create, update and delete players, games and announcements.

 ## Implementation